Skip to content

 "These older and less expensive cars lag behind those driven by more mature drivers in terms of the level of safety technology," says Associate Professor Anderson.
 "Because technologies are introduced gradually, the deficits of young drivers' vehicles persist for a long time.
 Unfortunately, this shows up in the crash statistics for young people."

-What's the difference between a one and five star rated car?
+The difference between a 1- and 5-star rated car

 You have twice the chance of being killed or seriously injured in a one-star car compared to a five-star car.